09 Jan What are Content Management Systems?

-#4: levels of access
+#4: Levels of access

 Whatever the Human Resources Department accesses cannot be equated to what the General Manager or even the Accounts Department accesses.
-In other words, each organization has various permission levels.
+In other words, each organisation has various permission levels.
 The fact that you have many writers does not ultimately mean that they are all assigned editorial or publication roles.
 You may even find that particular persons are allowed to publish specifically certain types of content like job postings while others can only publish in certain parts of the website.

 Due to this reality, the content management system must be capable of segmenting access level in consideration of what a given person can access.
 As you go through the process of setting up the content management system, be sure to ask what each level is able to do and whether or not each user can be designated in numerous roles.
 You might also want to find out the permission levels.

-“here at edirect, our experts can find the perfect CMS for your business.”
+“Here at edirect, our experts can find the perfect CMS for your business.”

-types of content management systems
+Types of content management systems

 As you consider the numerous features of a content management system, it is also paramount to consider the different types of CMS in order to choose exactly what suits you.
 There are 5 different types of CMS, each built to meet particular business needs.

-#1: component content management system (CCMS)
+#1: Component content management system (CCMS)

-The CCMS is differentiated from the standard CMS by the manner in which it organizes content in a granular level.
+The CCMS is differentiated from the standard CMS by the manner in which it organises content in a granular level.
 Rather than considering content management as a page by page task, the CCMS stores the photos, paragraphs, phrases, and words in a central repository.
-The motivation behind CCMS is to maximize content reuse, hence, components are stored only once.
+The motivation behind CCMS is to maximise content reuse, hence, components are stored only once.
 In this case, you can use the CCMS to publish content across numerous platforms like print, PDF, and mobile.

 You might find it viable to use CCMS when you need to explore its benefit of traceability.
 That is, you are able to track content to a great detail.
 You can easily spot what was done, by whom, and where.
 Also, it makes it possible for single sourcing as you can push content to multiple channels.